Populating fields dynamically in Gravity Forms

 Why pre-populate fields in your form?

-Prepopulating field values in a form is useful for a number of reasons: it makes life easier for the user by reducing the effort required on their part.
-It also allows you to use the same form to collect information for different things, thereby streamlining your workflow.
+I’ve found pre-populating field values in a form useful for a number of reasons: Firstly, it makes life easier for the user by reducing the effort required on their part.
+Secondly, it enables you to use the same form to collect information for different things, thereby streamlining your workflow.

 For example, let’s say you’re using the same sign-up form on multiple landing pages and you need a way to check which page the user came from.
 You could pre-fill a hidden form field with the name of the page and include this in the user’s submission!

-You can check out dynamic population in action in our tutorial on how to build a support ticketing system using Gravity Forms.
+To see another practical example of dynamic population, read my tutorial on how to build a support ticketing system using Gravity Forms.

 How to enable dynamic field population